freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/chunky-monkey.md

 ---

 ## Description

 <section id='description'>

-Write a function that splits an array (first argument) into groups the length of <code>size</code> (second argument) and returns them as a two-dimensional array.
+Write a function that splits an array (first argument) into groups the length of `size` (second argument) and returns them as a two-dimensional array.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml